How to return a table in PostgreSQL function

 Conclusion

 In this PostgreSQL tutorial, you have learned how to create a function in PostgreSQL that returns a record as output.
-You also learned about the syntax of creating a function and created one simple function that returns the multiplication of two values.
+You also learned about the syntax of creating a function and created a simple function that returns the multiplication of two values.

 You may also read: